Employee recognition, if practiced correctly, can prove highly advantageous for any company.

 Some of these prevalent mistakes are listed below for you.
 And reading them will help you practice your appreciation program successfully:

-Top performers can be recognised and rewarded, which can help encourage and increase morale.
+Top performers can be recognized and rewarded, which can help encourage them and increase their morale.

-However, it can also make other employees feel devalued.
-As a result, they will put in even less effort, reducing total office productivity.
+Leaving such employees out can make them feel devalued.
+As a result, they will put in less effort in the future, which will reduce their productivity.

-Furthermore, cutting people out may alienate them from the rest of the workforce or lead to employee factions, both of which are serious concerns.
+Furthermore, cutting people out may alienate them from the rest of the workforce or lead to employee factions, both of which are serious concerns for any company.

-It is a common blunder in most firms, but there is a simple solution : everyone’s effort in the workplace must be recognized in some way, even if that means implementing a multi-layered recognition program.
+While it is a common mistake by companies, there exists a simple solution as well: Everyone’s effort in the workplace must be recognized in some way, even if that means implementing a multi-layered recognition program.

-While some people enjoy public praise, others may view it negatively and end up doing more harm than good.
+For example: While some people enjoy public praise, others may view it negatively, which may prove as counterproductive

-Therefore, you should invest in little personal gifts or even employ a professional writing service,to produce custom letters of appreciation.
+That being the reason, you should invest in personalized/ customized gifts.
+You may even employ a professional writing service to produce custom letters of appreciation for your employees.

-If the purpose of your employee recognition program is to reward individuals with tangible advantages, you may wish to survey to ascertain the individual’s preferences and dislikes.
+If the purpose of your recognition program is to reward individuals with tangible advantages, then you should find out the individual preferences and dislikes of employees.